jeffwright13/pytest-fold/README.rst

 Installation
 ------------

 For now, this is manually installable as a Pytest plugin.
-Cone the project, make a venv, then install in editable mode:
+Clone the project, create a venv, then install in editable mode:

 * `git clone git@github.com:jeffwright13/pytest-fold.git`
 * `cd pytest-fold`